NICMx/Jool/en/session-synchronization.md

 ip addr add 192.0.2.8/24 dev eth0
 {% endhighlight %}

-This is generally usual boilerplate Jool mumbo jumbo.
-All that's special is the lack of address configuration in the backup's translating interfaces; the load balancer will take care of populating these if `J` dies.
+This is generally usual boilerplate Jool mumbo jumbo. `2001:db8::4-5` and `192.0.2.4-5` are `J` and `K`'s permanent addresses; `2001:db8::1` and `192.0.2.1` are what Keepalived names "virtual addresses" -- The address the active translator will claim, and through which traffic will be translated.
+You can have multiple of these.

+It is important to note that every translator instance must have the same configuration as the other ones before SS is started.
+Make sure you've manually synchronized pool6, pool4, static BIB entries, the global variables and any other internal Jool configuration you might have.

 ### Kernel module